symbol/symbol-docs/source/concepts/multisig-account.rst

 Minimum approval and removal
 ****************************

 It is not always necessary to force all cosignatories to cosign transactions associated with the multisig account.
-NEM allows to set up the minimum number of cosignatory agreements.
+Catapult allows to set up the minimum number of cosignatory agreements.
 These properties can be :ref:`edited <guide-modify-a-multisig-account-min-approval>` afterward to suit almost all needs.

-NEM's current implementation of multisig is *"M-of-N"*, where M is the number of cosignatories requeired to announce a transaction and N is the total amount of cosignatories for that particular multisig account.
+Catapult's current implementation of multisig is *"M-of-N"*, where M is the number of cosignatories requeired to announce a transaction and N is the total amount of cosignatories for that particular multisig account.
 This means that M can be any number equal to or less than N, i.e., 1-of-4, 2-of-2, 4-of-9, 9-of-10 and so on.

 Similarly, cosignatories can :ref:`invite other accounts to take part in the multisig <guide-modify-a-multisig-account-add-new-cosignatory>`, or  :ref:`propose to remove others <guide-modify-a-multisig-account-removing-a-cosignatory>` when the defined conditions are fulfilled.